Water & Sewer

 e-Billing Authorization Form

 The Town of Foam Lake is now offering a free utility and property tax e-Billing option to customers.
 With this service customers can opt out of receiving a paper bill through the mail and instead elect to receive their utility bill and property tax notices via email.
-To get started, simply fill out and return the authorization form and email it to reception@foamlake.com or mail/drop off at the Town Office.
-To stop e-Billing service simply email reception@foamlake.com or call 306-272-3359.

 Application for New Services

 All new accounts will require a deposit of one hundred fifty dollars ($150.00).
 This deposit stays with the account until the property is sold, or in the case of a renter, the tenant moves.
-Upon the sale and transfer of ownership documents being received by the Town Office, the deposit will be refunded by cheque or applied to the final utility bill.
-In all cases, a cancellation request form must be on file with the Town Office in order to process your refund.

 Click here to view/download the https://foamlake.com/wp-content/uploads/2021/08/Water-Sewer-Service-Application-2.pdf